 The materials we use to make our products come from nature: what we choose and how we source these materials has implications for the environment.

-In addition to being a member of the Better Cotton Initiative, we also focus on organic cotton.
-Less than 1% of the world’s total cotton production is organic, which makes sourcing organic cotton more difficult.
-Organic cotton is grown without pesticides or synthetic fertilizers according to strict standards.
-Esprit has increased the range of organic cotton in our collections and we are using the Organic Content Standard and the Global Organic Textile Standard to trace and certify our organic cotton.
-The OCS, developed by non-profit organization Textile Exchange, verifies the presence and amount of organically grown materials in a final garment by tracking the chain of custody from the certified field to the end product.
+We consider organic cotton a more sustainable option as well.
+Currently, less than 1% of the world’s total cotton production is grown organically.
+This makes it more difficult to source organic cotton.
+Organic cotton is grown without pesticides or synthetic fertilizers and according to strict standards.
+Esprit has increased the range of organic cotton in our collections.
+We are using the Organic Content Standard and the Global Organic Textile Standard to trace and certify our organic cotton.
+Both standards verify the presence and amount of organically grown materials in a final garment by tracking the chain of custody from the first textile processing step to the end product.

 MORE SUSTAINABLE SYNTHETIC LEATHER

-Synthetic leather, which is generally polyurethane-based, allows us to create leather-like products without animal-derived materials.
+Synthetic leather, which is generally polyurethane-based, allows us to create leather-like products without using material derived from animal.
 However, the challenge is that the manufacture of conventional polyurethane (PU) requires a solvent called DMF, which can be hazardous for workers and can pollute the environment.
-We are working to shift our production from conventional PU to water-based PU that does not use DMF.
+We are working to shift our production from conventional polyurethane to water-based polyurethane that does not use DMF.
 Our target is to switch all synthetic leather to water-based polyurethane by 2025.
 To learn more about our research work on DMF-free synthetic leather, please read our case study.